Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Proposal/project_justification.md

 The client is looking for an FPS template that can be used for their classes
 * The player needs to be able to walk around and jump
 * The game needs 2 weapons
-* The gameplay should be fast-paced, quick to gain feedback and quick to retry
+* The player needs to be able to throw a damage dealing grenade
+* The client needs a basic enemy AI that can walk around and look at the player

 ### Communication
 * Do you have a name for the project or would you like our team to come up with a name?